 You can also read all about how we support learning for students who have additional needs by clicking here

-Yes.
-There will be both Halal and non-Halal food, plus vegetarian and vegan options.
+Yes and also a range of vegetarian dishes.
 Find out more about school catering provision here.

 The Brian Clarke CE Academy is committed to all our young people progressing at 16 to the course that is best and right for them.
 Our investment in careers and progression starts in Year 7 and is built into the curriculum.
 We want all our students to be able to build their future, be independent and make a positive contribution.
 For some this might mean Level 3 qualifications – A Levels or the new T Levels – and then Higher Education.
 For others, it may be an apprenticeship route with degree-level training beyond that.
 We will build close relationships with local and regional employers/firms and involve them in the students’ learning.
 At 16, students will be able to progress to any of the local area providers, including the Sixth Form at The Blue Coat School.